Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Related Work

 \subsection{Deferred Shading and Texturing in Radiance fields}

 Alternatives to direct color evaluation in novel view synthesis have been explored to improve expressivity, rendering quality, and efficiency.
 Early work introduced image-based neural deferred shading conditioned on 3D meshes~\cite{thies2019}.
 Later approaches extended this idea to neural radiance fields by baking appearance features into extracted geometry for real-time rendering~\cite{bakedsdf,chen2022mobilenerf,hedman2021snerg}, removing the necessity to run neural networks during runtime.
-However, these methods rely on multi-stage pipelines that first optimize a global field, then extract geometry and bake appearance features.
-In contrast, our method jointly optimizes primitives and neural appearance from scratch, preserving volumetric flexibility and eliminating the need for a separate baking stage, while retaining high quality and speed.
+However, these methods rely on complex multi-stage pipelines that first optimize a global field, then extract geometry and bake appearance features.
+In contrast, our method jointly optimizes primitives and neural appearance from scratch, eliminating the need for a separate baking stage while retaining high quality and speed.
 Deferred shading has also been explored in the context of radiance field rendering using neural networks as deferred shaders.
 In Han et al.~\cite{han2023}, global feature grids are queried, with features accumulated and decoded once in a deferred manner.
 Similarly, point-based neural renderers have recently mixed local neural decoding with deferred shading.
 Hahlbohm et al.~\cite{hahlbohm25} uses point-clouds as query points for a global hash-grid encoded feature field, decoded locally using a shallow neural network into implicit features.
 These are splatted to the camera plane and finally rendered through a convolutional neural network.
 However, the necessity of large-bandwidth neural networks to uplift the poor scalability and detail afforded by the spatial encoding made them slow and difficult to train; the former requiring guiding networks with regular NeRF-style rendering to steer the optimization, while the latter required expensive perceptual-loss supervision.
+Earlier work on neural point-based graphics~\cite{aliev2020neural} and trilinear point splatting~\cite{franke2024trips} also attach local features to discrete primitives and decode them with neural networks.
+Kopanas et al.~\cite{kopanas2022catacaustics} combine per-point features with deferred shading for reflective content, while closer to our work Feature Splatting~\cite{martins2024featuresplat} also introduced per-primitive higher dimensional features to be decoded deferredly.
+Hybrid mesh and surface representations such as NeuMesh~\cite{yang2022neumesh} and SurRF~\cite{zhang2021surrf} similarly pair local learnable features with neural decoding for appearance modeling.
+Despite the large body of work combining explicit geometry, implicit fields or features and neural decoding, leveraging them efficiently without exploding memory or computational costs remains a challenge.